Dates: June 6 - August 2, 2019

 - Field trip to Florence

-- Exhibition – La Mostra
+- Exhibition opening — La Mostra

 Housing and Meals

 Living conditions for UGA students are similar to those experienced by European students in pensiones or one-star hotels.
 The John D. Kehoe building is the permanent residential facility of the UGA Cortona - Italy Studies Abroad Program, and has been recently renovated with modern conveniences.
 The Kehoe building has multiple-bed dormitory rooms and shared bathrooms.
 A large courtyard provides students an opportunity to gather outdoors to study, draw or tend to personal chores such as laundry.
 Downstairs is a large kitchen.
-In an adjoining room, a continental breakfast is served between the hours of 7:00 am to 9:00 am.
+In an adjoining room, a continental breakfast is served between the hours of 7:00am to 9:00am.
 There are several coin operated washers for use, but many students choose to wash their clothes by hand in available sinks or tubs.
 The terrace has several clothes lines to dry your clothes on, which is the only means to do so.
 There are several common rooms available for studying or reading.
 The Kehoe building doors remain locked but each student is provided with a personal key.
 Linens are provided and are changed by the staff.

 A continental breakfast is served every morning at the Kehoe Building.
-Continental breakfast consists of bread, jam, fruti juice and coffee or tea.
+Continental breakfast consists of bread, jam, fruit juice and coffee or tea.
 Students who want or need additional food for breakfast may buy groceries and keep them in the student refrigerator.

-For lunch, sandwiches are available at most bars and grovery stores in town.
+For lunch, sandwiches are available at most bars and grocery stores in town.
 A "toast" in Italy is a grilled ham and cheese sandwich, and most bars will offer other choices as well.
-Any of the grovery stores in town will prepare a sandwich made to your specifications or you can buy your won fruit, cheese and bread.
-The range of restaurants in Cortona varies from first-class full menu restuarants to more inexpensive places where you can order a pizza or a plate of pasta.
+Any of the grocery stores in town will prepare a sandwich made to your specifications or you can buy your own fruit, cheese and bread.
+The range of restaurants in Cortona varies from first-class full menu restaurants to more inexpensive places where you can order a pizza or a plate of pasta.

 If you would like to go to a full-service restaurant for lunch, the prices will generally be higher and you will pay for service.
 A cover charge is automatically added to your bill and you are also expected to tip your waiter.
 Sitting down in a restaurant means possible waiting times, as food in Italy is cooked only after you order it.
 In Cortona, smaller family-run restaurants are usually fairly inexpensive and provide an opportunity to make friends with the Cortonese.

-Meals While Traveling:
+Meals While Traveling

-The summer 2017 estimated program cost is $6,985 (2018 info TBA).
+The summer 2019 estimated program cost is $6,985 (2018 info TBA).
 This cost is subject to change based upon budgetary approvals.
 Tuition is not included in this cost.
 See bursar.uga.edu for tuition rates.
 Students generally take 9-12 hours in the summer.
 The cost of the program includes: